yaoiprotag/yaoi/README.md

 - If you have any bugs or issues you can contact me [Here](https://github.com/n-jramirez/n-jramirez.github.io/issues)
 # Copyright ©
 Do not copy this website and put your own name on it!
-If you are trying to make more unblocked links I am making more in the near future
+OR it will be reported for ©.

 **Feel free to use the game assets or flash games for your own website.
 Please just give credit.**

-# Deploying
-Replit is not supported since this GitHub Respository is too large!

 # Date of release
 Sunday, May 21, 2023 (5/21/2023)